Federal Working Lands Conservation Resources for Sustainable Farming and Ranching

 Practices: NRCS has hundreds of conservation practices with detailed specifications on how to implement and estimates of costs for implementing.
 Each state NRCS office selects a subset of these that are then available for support through the CSP.
 One example of a conservation practice is the use of cover crops.

 Enhancements: These are conservation activities that treat a natural resource concern and generally improve conservation performance.
 Enhancements exceed the basic minimum requirements of conservation practices.
 For example, the soil health crop-rotation enhancement includes efforts to increase diversity of the cropping system, maintain crop residues throughout the year, keep living roots in the soil, and minimize chemical, physical, and biological disturbances to the soil.
-Details of the enhancements can be found at: CSP Enhancements & Bundles for 2020.
+Details of the enhancements can be found at: CSP Enhancements & Bundles.

 Bundles: These are groupings of practices and enhancements, generally around a single resource of concern.
 An example is the Soil Health Assessment Bundle, which incorporates six separate conservation practices to create a “synergy” of activity that goes beyond adoption of any single specific soil health conservation practice.
 Details of the bundles can be found at the link above.